-- Take flu antiviral drugs if your doctor prescribes them.
+- If you get the flu, take flu antiviral drugs if your doctor prescribes them.
 These drugs are different from antibiotics and can only be received by prescription.
 They are known to lessen the severity of the flu.
-Visit the Centers for Disease Control and Prevention What You Should Know About Flu Antiviral Drugs webpage for more information.
+Visit the CDC What You Should Know About Flu Antiviral Drugs webpage for more information.

 While there are similarities between symptoms of the flu and COVID-19, they are caused by different viruses, and testing is needed to confirm the illness.
 For more information, visit the CDC Similarities and Differences between Flu and COVID-19 webpage.

 To learn more about the flu, visit the DSHS Flu Vaccination webpage.